rbwhitaker/CSharpPlayersGuideEarlyAccess/README.md

 # C# Player's Guide - Early Access

-A place to track issues with the 5th Edition of the C# Player's Guide while in Early Access
+A place to track issues with The C# Player's Guide for patches and future editions.